One Spokane Stadium

-One Spokane Stadium is a multi-use stadium in downtown Spokane, Washington, United States.
+One Spokane Stadium is a multi-use stadium in the northwestern United States, located in downtown Spokane, Washington.
 It is home to the professional soccer teams Spokane Velocity of USL League One and Spokane Zephyr FC of the USL Super League and USL W League, as well as Spokane Public Schools high school teams in several sports.
 Opened in September 2023, it succeeds Joe Albi Stadium, the city's football and soccer venue from 1950 through 2021.

 The stadium is located in the North Bank district of downtown alongside two other sports facilities: Spokane Veterans Memorial Arena to the southwest and The Podium to the south.

 History

 Background

 Opened in 1950, Joe Albi Stadium in Northwest Spokane had served as the city's main outdoor stadium for soccer, football, and other large events.
 Compared to the new Downtown Spokane Stadium, Joe Albi was a much larger stadium with a capacity of 25,000-plus spectators.

 By the first decade of the 2000s, the stadium's age began to show and cause issues for tenants.
 In 2006, the artificial turf was deemed unsafe, which ultimately led to the Spokane Shadow ending their time as tenants.
 The Spokane and Mead school districts agreed to pay $1 million to replace the turf.

 Joe Albi continued to deteriorate over the following years, and by 2017 Spokane Public Schools began exploring options to replace the then 67-year-old stadium.
 Options floated included demolishing and rebuilding a smaller stadium at the Joe Albi site or building a new stadium downtown.
 In 2018, the school district's proposals were put to an advisory vote with two separate but related questions posed to voters within District 81 boundaries.
 One was on a $495 million bond for the school district, $31 million of which would be allocated for the stadium project.
 The other was on the preferred location of the stadium: the Joe Albi site or downtown.
 Voters passed the bond proposal, but preferred the Albi site by a 2-to-1 margin.